What is it? How Does it Work?

 Blood sugar fluctuations

-Those with insomnia, anxiety, or even restless leg syndrome and hot flashes that strike during the night have been known to benefit from sleep-inducing essential oils.
+Those people with insomnia, anxiety, or even restless leg syndrome and hot flashes that strike during the night have been known to benefit from sleep-inducing essential oils.

 Certain essential oils have antiseptic properties that help cleanse the air of bacteria, fungus and mold that can contribute to respiratory problems, such as congestion, coughing or sneezing.

 Research shows that using citrus oils in aromatherapy practices can help improve overall immune function and reduce fatigue associated with depressive states.
-It’s been found that aromatic oils, such as orange and lemon (those with a citrus fragrance),
+It’s been found that aromatic oils, such as orange and lemon (those with a citrus fragrance), among other things are energizing.

 Essential oils that can help you overcome sinus infections, allergies, colds, the flu or coughs, and fatigue.